Monstera Obliqua 'leichtlinii' - Monkey Mask

 Monstera Obliqua is a favourite for most plant-parents.
 It also is a great ideal starter house plant for the beginner.
 Super easy to care for.
 As your plant matures you are likely to begin to see the trade-mark leaf split within the first year.
 The Monkey Mask grows in a vine.

-Your Plant will be delivered in a 12cm pot with a minimum height of 25cm.
+Your Plant will be delivered in a 12cm pot.

 Care Tip: Indirect light will produce more glorious holes but if you have a shady corner they do cope well too.

 |Toxicity||Not Pet Safe - Keep Out Of Reach|

 |Pot Size||17 cm Pot|